 The Death of Christ

-Grandes lignes: Because different Moslem sects have different views about the death of Christ, this script uses a question about it as an opener.
+Grandes lignes: Because different Muslim sects have different views about the death of Christ, this script uses a question about it as an opener.
 Quotes Isaiah in answer and then tells why He died - as atonement, and the facts of His death.
 His resurrection and ascension described.
 Fulfillment of prophecy.
 Christ's return will be to judge the world.
 Urges listener to repent while there is opportunity.
-Although focused for Moslems, can be used where there is some background knowledge of Christian and Jewish Scripture.
+Although focused for Muslims, can be used where there is some background knowledge of Christian and Jewish Scripture.

 |Numéro de texte:||162|

 |Thème:||Death of Christ; Saviour of Sinful Men; Resurrection of Jesus; Power of God/Jesus; Prophecy, fulfillment of; Debt/payment for sin|

 Ce texte est la directive de base pour la traduction et l'enregistrement dans des langues étrangères.
 Il devrait être adapté selon différentes cultures pour garder sa pertinence.
 Certains termes peuvent être ajoutés ou retirés pour parfaire le résultat.

 Did the Messiah indeed die?
 Is the story of His death really true?
 There is no doubt about this, according to what the prophet Isaiah said of Him.
 It is written, "He has made His grave with the wicked."
 Yes indeed, the Messiah* died by the hand of man; but God sent Him to the earth to pay with His life, for the sins of the people.
 Those who repent and receive this payment will not have to pay, themselves.
 God said there is no salvation unless one without blemish (sin) sheds his blood and dies.
 In that way the payment could be made for our sins.
 Christ is the only One who was without sin.
 He was the only One Who could make this payment.
 He accepted the debt of our sin, and paid it with His blood.
 He exchanged His life for our sins.